tcosmo/zengpt/README.md

 ## How it works

-- A content script observes the page for ChatGPT generation signals (e.g., the presence of a "Stop generating" button or streaming indicators).
+- A content script observes the page for ChatGPT generation signals (e.g., the presence of a "Stop generating" button).
 - While generating, ZenGPT adds an overlay to the latest assistant message container.
 - When generation completes, the overlay is removed.